Health Outcomes of Womenâ€™s Vietnam Service

-The HealthViEWS: Health of Vietnam Era Women's Study (also called the Long Term Health Outcomes of Women's Service During the Vietnam Era) is the most comprehensive study to date of the mental and physical health of women Vietnam Era Veterans.
+The HealthViEWS: Health of Vietnam Era Women's Study (also called the Cooperative Studies Program (CSP) No. 579) is the most comprehensive study to date of the mental and physical health of women Vietnam Era Veterans.

 This study is estimating the prevalence of post-traumatic stress disorder (PTSD), other mental and physical health conditions, and disability in women Vietnam Era Veterans.
 It is also examining the relationship between PTSD and other conditions and the Vietnam deployment experience.
 The study will be used to shape future research on women Veterans and to plan for appropriate services for women Veterans and the aging Veteran population.
 Learn more about this study.